Product

 Step 5: Identify Outputs

-In traditional Event Modeling, Step 5 is known as "Identify Outputs."
-We will instead refer to it as the Read Model and consider the read model as being consumed before the command is triggered.
+Although this step is called "Identify Outputs."
+We will think of it as data provided before invoking the Command.
+Basically output from another earlier event.
+We refer to it as the Read Model and consider the read model as being consumed before the command is triggered.
+This approach centers the discussion around a single actor.

 Manager added room - Regular Input Form

+Click on the event Added room.
 This step, like the previous one, uses a regular input form.
 However, it's tailored for the manager to add rooms to the booking system.

 Guest booked room - Regular input form